inhumantsar/ansible-role-dockerautoproxy/README.md

 #### Advanced Usage

-* Custom nginx configs can be provided by mounting a hostpath using the `dockerautoproxy_config_path` variable.
+##### Custom nginx configs

+Can be loaded by mounting a host path containing nginx config files using the `dockerautoproxy_config_path` variable.
+The path will be created if it doesn't already exist on the host.

+##### SSL certificates

-* SSL certificates can be provided, or a companion container can be used to [automatically provision certs from LetsEncrypt](https://github.com/jwilder/nginx-proxy#ssl-support-using-letsencrypt).
+Can be provided manually, or a companion container can be used to [automatically provision certs from LetsEncrypt](https://github.com/jwilder/nginx-proxy#ssl-support-using-letsencrypt).